 - Safety and durability: Without an iron core, there’s less chance of arcing and sparks that often occur between a cored motor’s brush & commutator.
 Your coreless motor will last longer and you won’t have much EMI (electromagnetic interference).

 - Easy control: Users appreciate that you can easily control the motor and manage its speed.

 - Low Noise levels: It runs quietly.

 Of course, the perfect DC motor is yet to be designed, so you have some drawbacks you need to manage.
 In a coreless electric motor there’s no heat sink for the winding, so to cool the machine down, your DC motor’s housing must have good thermal conductivity.
 This is especially important if your motor will often speed up and the slowdown in rapid succession.

 In the case of overheating, the motor will break down because the windings’ bonding adhesive will lose its efficacy.
 Thus, coreless DC motors won’t be able to handle an overloaded system as well as a cored motor.

-The advantages mentioned above lead to the coreless DC motors to becoming a popular option where precision, efficiency and durability are essential.
+The advantages mentioned above lead to the coreless DC motors becoming a popular option where precision, efficiency, and durability are essential.

 - Robotics: Engineers install them in positioning systems and small wheel systems in robot projects.